postcss/autoprefixer/README.md

 var prefixed = autoprefixer.compile(css);
 ```

-Autoprefixer will take own database (from [Can I Use](http://caniuse.com/))
+Autoprefixer will take database with current browser statistics
-with current browser statistics and properties support and adds only
+and properties support and adds only actual prefixes:
-actual prefixes:

 ```css
 a {